Saul Gone: Critical response

-Betsy Brandt's surprise return as Marie Schrader, who last appeared nine years prior in Breaking Bads finale, was praised.
+Betsy Brandt's surprise return as Marie Schrader, who last appeared nine years prior in Breaking Bads finale, drew praise.

 Miles Surrey of The Ringer discussed the scene in which Jimmy testifies before court, and highlighted the inner conflict between his Jimmy McGill and Saul Goodman personae, ultimately feeling Jimmy won, as he had realized "the prospect of reconciling with [Kim] takes him on a new path—one toward redemption".
 He praised Jimmy's characterization in the episode, and felt that the series "showed that it's never too late to stop breaking bad for the ones you love".
 At Variety, Daniel D'Addario highlighted Odenkirk's performance in the court scene, and felt the episode was "meticulous" and commended Gould's writing and narrative structure.
-He felt that the episode was superior to Breaking Bad's series finale, "Felina".
+He felt that the episode was superior to Breaking Bads series finale, "Felina".
 James Osborne of The A.V.
 Club commended the return of Betsy Brandt as Marie Schrader, saying that despite audiences sympathizing with Jimmy over the course of Better Call Sauls six seasons, Marie's appearance served as a reminder of how his actions on Breaking Bad directly affected her and as to why he was in the courtroom in the first place.

+Accolades

+The episode was chosen by Odenkirk to support his nomination for Outstanding Lead Actor in a Drama Series at the 75th Primetime Emmy Awards.